petter-holmberg/cpp-ref/classes.md

 ### Ancillary classes

-Ancillary classes support specific idioms.
+Ancillary classes support specific [idioms](#CppIdioms).
 They should be easy to use correctly and hard to use incorrectly.

-#### RAII classes

-Any class that allocates a resource that must be released after use (heap memory, file handle, thread, socket etc.) should be implemented using the RAII idiom (Resource Acquisition Is Initialization): Perform allocation in the constructor (or lazily at the first method call that needs it [Meyers96](#Meyers96) §17), deallocation in the destructor, and either provide a copy constructor and copy assignment operator with valid resource copying semantics or disable both (by making them private and non-implemented).
-[Meyers05](#Meyers05) §13 §14, [Sutter05](#Sutter05) §13

-APIs often require access to raw resources, so RAII classes should provide some means of access to the raw resources they manage.
-[Meyers05](#Meyers05) §15

-**Implementation example**:

-    class ResourceManager
-    {
-    private:

-        Resource* resource_; // The managed resource

-    public:

-        ResourceManger()
-        {
-            resource = new Resource(); // Acquisition
-        }

-        ~ResourceManager()
-        {
-            delete resource; // Release
-        }

-        Resource* get() const
-        {
-            return resource_; // Access to raw resource }

-    private:

-        Resource(const Resource&); // No implemenation to disable copying T& operator=(const Resource&); // No implemenation to disable copying }

 Class-related keywords